 Unfortunately, wood is easily destroyed by water, insects, mold and mildew, and fire.
-For longer lasting items artists and craftsmen turned to carving stone and marble.
+For longer lasting items artists and craftsmen prefer carving stone and marble.
 However; the warmth and beauty of wood is very popular and favored by many.

 Carving will require special tools and deciding on the type of wood to be used.
 It can become a very expensive hobby.
 If you are not sure if this is going to be your hobby of choice; start with a small object.
 A pen knife and a bar of soap is a very inexpensive beginning to help determine if carving is suitable for your talents and skills.

 - A pocket knife or an assortment of wood carving knives

 - Gouges, spoon shaped or straight, for chipping away

 - The type of wood and the project determines which tools are to be used

 Ice sculpture is beautiful but lasts for hours or perhaps a few months depending on the environmental temperature.
 The question is …”Are you able to live with creating an object which will disappear in a short period of time?”
 Ice carving and building a sand castle on the beach are beautiful but short lived.
 Some people do not mind repeating building the same object over and over; are you one of them?